davidde/notes/bash.md

 ### $ `scp /path/to/local/file remote_username@remote_server:/path/to/remote/destination`
 Securely copy a local file to a remote server over SSH.
-For the reverse, copying a remote file to your local machine, log in to the remote server over SSH, and use the command with the paths reversed:
+For the reverse, copying a remote file to your local machine, use the command with the paths reversed:
 $ `scp remote_username@remote_server:/path/to/remote/file /path/to/local/destination`
 **-r**: Recursively copy entire directories, e.g.:
 $ `scp -r /path/to/local/directory remote_username@remote_server:/path/to/remote/destination`